makuharistudio/data-visualisation-datasets/International Marketplace sales/README.md

 ## Creating SSIS package and T-SQL

-Below are screenshots of expanded views of the package package with each element numbered, and T-SQL scripts used in each.
+Below are screenshots for expanded views of the package with each element numbered, and T-SQL scripts used in each.

 ### 1  Country using World Wide Importers as the base